avocode/avocode/sketch-extension-beta.md

 - Every time you sync just selected artboards of the documents, other artboards that you could have synced beforehand will disappear from the app.
 This is a top priority to fix right now
 - Social login doesn't work yet, you need to use your email&password
 - The UI can be sometimes not styled properly, aspect ratio of artboard thumbnails is often not correct
-- It will take a quite time to load first time, the production build work much faster.
-Also this build is quite large, production release will be much smaller
+- It will take quite a lot of time to load first time, the production build work much faster.
+- The beta build is quite large, production release will be much smaller
-- Pages are not exported at all, we might add that later if there is enough interest.
+- Pages are not exported at all, we might add that later if there is enough interest

 ## Reporting bugs
 Please report bugs to team@avocode.com and include the `sketch-panels.log` file from Sketch Plugins folder